-(21) Students may enrol in additional units up until the end of the second week of Semester 1, 2 and Summer Semester teaching periods or the end of Week 1 for intensive units as published on the University webpage for Higher Education courses and VET Student Loan eligible students for VET Diploma courses.
+- (21) Students may enrol in additional units up until the end of the second week of Semester 1, 2 and Summer Semester teaching periods or the end of Week 1 for intensive units as published on the University webpage for Higher Education courses and VET Student Loan eligible students for VET Diploma courses. - a.

-- a.
 VET students, except VET Student Loan students, may add a unit at any time depending on the availability of units as advised by the VET delivery team. - b.
 HE students require Faculty approval to enrol after these dates. - c.
 Units cannot be added after Census Date unless it is due to University error or exceptional circumstances.
-These units require upfront full-fee payment.

-(22) Withdrawal from a unit by a student may occur at any time prior to the teaching end date with the following impacts:

-a.
-HE students who withdraw:
+These units require upfront full-fee payment. - (22) Withdrawal from a unit by a student may occur at any time prior to the teaching end date with the following impacts: - a.
+HE students who withdraw: - i. on or before the Census Date will incur no academic or financial penalties, however international

-- i. on or before the Census Date, will incur no academic or financial penalties, however international students may be charged an administrative fee, and should refer to the International Students Refund of Fees Procedure. - ii. after the Census Date, will incur a financial penalty but no academic penalty where the unit is withdrawn prior to the start of week 9 for a 12 week teaching period, or the end of week 5 for a 6 week teaching period. - iii.
+- students may be charged an administrative fee, and should refer to the International Students Refund of Fees Procedure. - ii. after the Census Date will incur a financial penalty but no academic penalty where the unit is withdrawn prior to the start of week 9 for a 12 week semester or equivalent for other periods.
+These dates will be published on the University's Important dates weepage. - iii.
 HE students who withdraw after these timeframes will incur both an academic and financial penalty. - b.
 VET students who withdraw: - i. within fourteen (14) days of the commencement of their unit, and have valid participation (as defined in the National Centre for Vocational Education Research (NCVER) Non-financial audit guidelines) in that unit, will incur no academic penalties.
 No financial penalties will apply to domestic students, however international student visa holders may be charged an administrative fee, and should refer to the Domestic Student Fee Policy. - ii. after (14) days of the commencement of their unit, and have valid participation in that unit, will incur a financial penalty.